SahajR/omnibar-functions/README.md

 ## Omnibar functions
 Type <kbd>f</kbd> in the omnibar and then type any of the following keywords for the desired result.

-> **Example:** The following input plays the 4th episode pf South Park's 10th season, buddy!
+> **Example:** The following input plays the 4th episode of South Park's 10th season, buddy!

 ![alt text](assets/omnibar-sp-example.png "Omnibar example")